carpentries-incubator/hpc-intro/_episodes/04-modules.md

 {% include {{ site.snippets }}/modules/r-module-path.snip %}

-We can improve the readability of this command slightly by replacing the colon delimiter`:`s with newline characters.

-{% include {{ site.snippets }}/modules/r-module-path-tidy.snip %}

 You'll notice a similarity to the output of the `which` command.
 However, in this case, there are a lot more directories at the beginning.
 When we ran the `module load` command, it added many directories to the beginning of our